suffolklibraries/lgc/content/collections/events/creative-space-07-06.md

     content:
       -
         type: text
+        text: 'Relaxing arts and craft activities using materials from around your home.
+Good for mindfulness, coordination and letting your imagination flow.
+Have a go yourself, invite family members to join you, or sit back and watch what others create in our informal online workshops.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
         text: "Activities are designed to be adaptable to your own individual needs and energy levels.\_Delivered via ZOOM. " -
     type: paragraph